jekyll/minima/_posts/2021-12-10-graphviz-graphs-w-Jekyll.md

 ![complex_chart](https://quickchart.io/graphviz?graph={{ my_graph }})

-At this, we could also get rid of our external graphviz graph and simply capture it in a liquid variable as such;
+At this point, we could also get rid of our external graphviz graph and simply capture it in a liquid variable as such;

 {% highlight liquid %}
 {% raw %}